markkachai/Heart-Disease-Data-Mining-Project/README.md

 ### Data Gathering and Integration
 ---
-In the initial data preparation phase, I performed the following tasks:
+In the initial data gathering and integration phase, I performed the following tasks:
 1. Data loading and inspection.
 2. Adding column names.
 3. Constructing a new variable, 'disease'.